 CBD and THC: Similar and So Very Different

-So, what is the difference between CBD and THC?
-THC is the one that gets you high.
-CBD is the one that doesn’t.
+The key takeaway is this.
+THC is the one that gets you high—and CBD is the one that doesn’t.

 A Brief History of Cannabinoids

 These two cannabinoids were discovered separately, but which came first?

 Technically speaking, CBD came first.
 It was first discovered by a British chemist named Robert S. Cahn, who mistook a partial CBD molecule for CBN.
 Later, in 1942, American scientist Roger Adams was the first to isolate it for scientific study.³ His discovery and the ability to isolate CBD eventually led to the discovery of THC in 1964 by Israeli chemist Raphael Mechoulam.⁴

 The discovery of THC and different types like delta-9 THC led scientists to pinpoint that THC was the compound that caused people to feel high.
 That led to a surge in curiosity around the other compounds in cannabis and hemp, including CBD—resulting in the scientific community continuing to isolate and further research the cannabinoid.

 While CBD was discovered in the 1940s, it wasn’t really researched until the 1980s—long after the discovery of THC.
 Dr. Raphael Mechoulam and his team at The Hebrew University studied CBD as a treatment for epilepsy, and while they found it effective in animal studies a lot of the research around cannabinoids had to be shelved before it could make it to clinical trials due to the raging war on drugs.⁵